sohxmshah/Pixora/README.md

 Project Structure

 📁 project-root/
-├── index.html         # Main HTML structure
+├── index.html
-├── index.js           # JavaScript functionality and interactivity
+├── index.js --> functionality and interactivity
-└── style.css          # (Assumed) CSS for styling (not provided here) How to Use
+└── style.css --> # (Assumed) CSS for styling (not provided here)

+How to Use
 Clone or download the repository.